Reducing Labeling Effort in Architecture Technical Debt Detection through Active Learning and Explainable AI: Results

 With respect to \textbf{fairness}, LIME scored 3.80 compared to SHAP's 3.20.
 For \textbf{confidence}, LIME received 3.70 and SHAP 3.50.
 In terms of \textbf{causality}, LIME scored 4.10, while SHAP scored 3.10.
 For \textbf{transferability}, LIME received a mean score of 3.50 and SHAP 3.10.

-In addition to the quantitative results, qualitative feedback collected from the participating experts also offers profound insight into their experiences with LIME and SHAP explanations.
+In addition to the quantitative results, qualitative feedback from participating experts provides valuable insights into their experiences with LIME and SHAP explanations.
 The qualitative data generally corroborate the trends observed in Table~\ref{tab:survey-result}, revealing important nuances in user perception.

 For both LIME and SHAP, experts emphasized that the usefulness of the explanations often depended on the relevance of the highlighted features.
 Several experts appreciated the straightforward visualizations provided by LIME.
-As one expert noted, \enquote{\textit{The bar charts and highlighted text show why the model possibly made the decision, which would help someone who doesn't have the expertise.}} These visual aids facilitated the identification of influential features and supported a clearer understanding of causal relationships.
+As one expert noted, \enquote{\textit{The bar charts and highlighted text show why the model may have made the decision, which would help someone without the expertise.}} These visual aids facilitated the identification of influential features and supported a clearer understanding of causal relationships.
 This qualitative feedback aligns with the higher scores achieved by LIME across almost all XAI goals.

 SHAP was recognized for producing more detailed and theoretically grounded outputs, although expert opinions varied regarding accessibility.
 Several experts appreciated the comprehensive breakdowns offered by SHAP and the clear highlighting of influential phrases, noting that these features were helpful for interpreting model predictions and assessing confidence.
 This perspective helps explain the higher score achieved by SHAP for informativeness, as experts considered its explanations to provide richer details about model reasoning.
-For example, one expert commented, \enquote{\textit{I think the SHAP plot is much more confusing to someone who may not have expertise in machine learning compared to the LIME plot, but the highlighted text using SHAP gives way better insight into the model's decisions compared to LIME}}.
+For example, one expert commented, \enquote{\textit{I think the SHAP plot is much more confusing to someone who may not have expertise in machine learning compared to the LIME plot, but the highlighted text using SHAP gives better insight into the model's decisions compared to LIME}}.
 At the same time, many found SHAP less accessible or more challenging to interpret, which is consistent with the consistently higher mean scores obtained by LIME.